quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## DDoS Detection and Mitigation {#sec-ddos-dec}

 Current practices in detection and mitigation of Distributed Denial of Service (DDoS) attacks generally involves classification of incoming traffic (as packets, flows, or some other aggregate) into "good" (productive) and "bad" (DDoS) traffic, then differential treatment of this traffic to forward only good traffic, to the extent possible.
-This operation is often done in a separate specialized mitigation environment through which all traffic is filteresd;
+This operation is often done in a separate specialized mitigation environment through which all traffic is filtered;
 a generalized architecture for separation of concerns in mitigation is given in
 {{?DOTS-ARCH=I-D.ietf-dots-architecture}}.

 Key to successful DDoS mitigation is efficient classification of this traffic in the mitigation environment.
 Limited first-packet garbage detection as in {{sec-garbage}} and stateful tracking of QUIC traffic as in {{sec-stateful}} above may be useful during classification.